-- 1) The assessed areas for office, recreation, retail and the total spaces are incorrect and should be corrected to 714,297 SF, 42,483 SF, 57,617 SF and 836,356 SF respectively. - 2) The assessed rental rate for office space is inequitable and should be lowered to \$21.00 per SF. - 3) The assessed rental rate for recreation space is inequitable and should be lowered to \$10.00 per SF. - 4) The assessed operating costs for office and retail space are inequitable and should be adjusted to reflect actual rates to \$19.00 and \$18.50 per SF respectively. - 5) The physical condition of the building is not reflected in the assessment and therefore should be reduced by adjusting the Income Approach for one of the following options: - a) increase the vacancy allowance to 10%, - b) remove the capital value of vacant space by \$50.00 per SF, or - c) remove the redevelopment costs (deferred maintenance) of \$5,665,000 (or half of the \$11,330,000) applicable to the subject.
+- 1) The assessed rental rate for office space is inequitable and should be lowered to \$21.00 per SF. - 2) The assessed operating costs for retail space are inequitable and should be adjusted to reflect actual rates to \$18.00 per SF like the office space. - 3) The physical condition of the building is not reflected in the assessment and therefore should be reduced by adjusting the Income Approach for one of the following options: - a) increase the vacancy allowance to 10%, - b) remove the capital value of vacant space by \$50.00 per SF, or - c) remove the redevelopment costs (deferred maintenance) of \$2,832,500 (or one quarter of the \$11,330,000) applicable to the subject.